Southern Moreton Bay Islands, Queensland: Geography

 Several of the islands within the suburb are protected as the Southern Moreton Bay Islands National Park.
 Most of the channels are protected as part of the Moreton Bay Marine Park.

 Additional protection for fish habitat is provided by the Jumpinpin-Broadwater Fish Habitat Area declared on 19 November 1983.
 The habitat of sea grass meadows and shallow estuarine areas are protected for a variety of sea life.

 History

-Southern Moreton Bay Islands was gazetted as a bounded locality on 7 Feb 2003.
+Southern Moreton Bay Islands was officially gazetted as a locality on 7 February 2003.